ctate/prompting-is-all-you-need/README.md

 ---

 <p align="center">
-  <strong>⭐ If you enjoyed this project, consider giving it a star!</strong>
+  <strong>If you enjoyed this project, consider giving it a star!</strong>
 </p>